So, you’re not the creative type?

 The example of tiger striping above came from a previous team I was helping who used random entry to expand their options.
 The team decided to create upgrade “bands” (or striping) to help make the process less painful for the stakeholders and more manageable for the project team.

 I have also seen wishful thinking provoke actionable ideas for a client.
 The company was struggling with an industry-wide issue where the status quo was deeply ingrained in the whole process.
 They were viewed as slow and costly.
 In-person meetings were still required.
 They were losing revenue as customers began taking the do-it-yourself approach.
 The wishful thinking exercise allowed the client to step out of their reality and envision a process that would delight their customers.
 It didn’t happen overnight, but the client eventually turned the tides for the industry.
+It worked very well when they combined lateral thinking with North Star Goal Setting.

 You don’t have to be “the creative type” to come up with solutions.
 Most people solve problems every day and never consider it “creative.”
 But it is!